JasleenKaur2000/ALFREDTASK/README.md

 To run the project follow the steps ahead.\
 1.Fork the repository from the top left corner\
 2.Clone the repo on your local drive\
-3.In the terminal or console , run "npm run start" and explore the features\
+3.In the terminal or console , run "npm run start" and explore the features

-The to-do app will look something liks this:
+The to-do app will look something like this:
 ![Demo screenshot](https://user-images.githubusercontent.com/60056238/137641060-2eb48861-4547-499f-910e-453c5d376c40.PNG)

 Here are some important commands: